charlesokeke/worldcountries/README.md

 ## What the Application Does

 The application allows users to search for any  country in the world and provides details about the country.
 It uses Google Maps API to display major cities of countries on a map with interactive functionalities.
+Currently, the backend is still under construction and as a consequence, the site is not fully functional.

 ## Browser Compatibility